CumulusNetworks/docs/content/cumulus-netq-411/Installation-Management/Install-NetQ/Before-You-Install.md

 Select the server-cluster arrangement to obtain scalability and high availability for your network.
 The clustering implementation comprises three servers: one master and two workers.
 In a clustered environment, NVIDIA recommends installing the virtual machines on different physical servers to increase redundancy in the event of a hardware failure.

-NetQ cloud deployments support 250 switches and up to 3000 interfaces.
-NetQ on-premises cluster deployments support 150 switches and up to 1500 interfaces.
+NetQ cluster deployments support 150 switches and up to 1500 interfaces.

 <!-- However, NetQ supports up to 10 worker nodes in a cluster. and up to 5000 total devices (switches, servers, and hosts).-->